isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-archive-unarchive.md

 # Archive or Unarchive an Ad

-## Archive an Ad

 Hide an ad that isn't being used by archiving it.
 Archived ads aren't shown by default but are still available for reporting.

-You can un-archive an ad to restore its previous status at any time.
+You can unarchive an ad to restore its previous status at any time.

+## Archive an Ad

 1. In the main menu, click **Campaigns**.
 1. Click the name of the campaign.